monarin/psana-nersc/psana2/notes/02_relmanage.md

 ## Mannage build with psrel
 User psrel is responsible for creating new build releases.
-To become rel on a machine, make sure that your k-ticket is valid (do `kinit` if needed then
+To become psrel on a machine, **make sure** that your k-ticket is valid (do `kinit` if needed then
 ```
 ssh `hostname` -l psrel
 ```